On the covariant coefficients of geodesic sprays on Finsler manifolds: Covariant coefficients of a spray

 \begin{remark} In view of the above Proposition, the object $H_{ijhk}$ satisfies properties similar to those satisfied by the hv-Berwald curvature tensor $G_{ijkh}$.
 Unfortunately, $H_{ijkh}$ are not tensor components.
 So, we will call $H_{ijkh}(x,y)$ and $\mathcal{L}_{jkh}$ Berwald and Landsberg functions, respectively. \end{remark}

 Now, let us define the following new special Finsler spaces. \begin{definition} Let $(M,F)$ be a Finsler manifold and $H_i$ the associated $F$-covariant coefficients.
-Then, $(M,F)$ is said to be $H$-Berwald space if $H_{ijkh}$ vanishes, that is, if $H_i$ is quadratic.
-Also, $(M,F)$ is said to be $H$-Landsberg space if $\mathcal{L}_{jkh}$ vanishes. \end{definition}
+Then, $(M,F)$ is called $H$-Berwald space if $H_{ijkh}$ vanishes, that is, if $H_i$ is quadratic.
+Also, $(M,F)$ is called $H$-Landsberg space if $\mathcal{L}_{jkh}$ vanishes. \end{definition}

 \textbf{Convention:} The following Relations

 will be called I-condition and II-condition, respectively.